Brahma Lodge, South Australia: History

 The land on which the current suburb lies was owned by Frank Reiss who, in 1960, became the first to sell his land for subdivision.
 The suburb was named for the trotting horse stud of the same name that had been located on the land.
 Brahma Lodge Post Office opened on 14 May 1962.

 Geography

 The suburb lies southeast of Salisbury town centre.

 Demographics

-The 2006 Census by the Australian Bureau of Statistics counted 2,983 persons in Brahma Lodge on census night.
-Of these, 49.9% were male and 50.1% were female.

-The majority of residents (68.6%) are of Australian birth, with other common census responses being England (9.4%), Italy (2.3%) and Vietnam (2.1%).
+The 2021 Australian Bureau of Statistics Census counted 3.380 people in Brahma Lodge on Census night - 51.4% of whom were male.
+The total population had increased since the 2006 Census, when the population was 2,983 (49.9% of whom were male).
+Although the majority of residents (59.9%) were of Australian birth in 2021, this was a lower proportion than 2006.

 The age distribution of Brahma Lodge residents is similar to that of the greater Australian population.
-66.5% of residents were over 25 years in 2006, which was the same as the Australian average; and 33.5% were younger than 25 years.
+67.6% of residents were over 25 years old in 2021, which was marginally lower than the Australian figure of 69.9%.